Company Values

 Professional Formatting for Academic Standards

-Whether you’re following APA7, MLA, CMOS, Harvard, or IEEE, or your academic discipline requires a different referencing style, we format your document to the required specifications.
+Regardless of whether APA7, MLA, CMOS, Harvard, or IEEE is followed, or if a different referencing style is required by an academic discipline, documents will be formatted to meet the necessary specifications.
 This includes headings, references, in-text citations, spacing, page numbers, figures, tables, and layout.

 Ilsette Claassen